analogdevicesinc/msdk/Examples/MAX32690/SCPA_OTP_Dump/README.md

 If using the MAX32690FTHR:
 -   Connect a USB cable between the PC and the J5 (USB/PWR) connector.
 -   Open a terminal application on the PC and connect to the EV kit's console UART at 115200, 8-N-1.
 -   Open a console (Powershell or bash) then send scp packages to device.

+If using the AD-APARD32690-SL:
+-   Connect a USB cable between the PC and the P10 (USB-C) connector.
+-   Connect a MAXPICO Debug adapter to P9 (SWD Connector)
+-   Open a terminal application on the PC and connect to the MAXPICO's console UART at 115200, 8-N-1.
+-   Open a console (Powershell or bash) then send scp packages to device.

 ## Expected Output